zengxiaofei/HapHiC/README.md

 To avoid the necessity of re-aligning Hi-C data, we have incorporated a YaHS-style `scaffolds.raw.agp` since HapHiC version 1.0.1.
 In this AGP file, the broken contigs are not assigned new IDs.
 Instead, their starting and ending coordinates in the raw contigs are displayed in the seventh and eighth columns.
 By following [the approach provided by YaHS](https://github.com/c-zhou/yahs#manual-curation-with-juicebox-jbat), you can generate the `.assembly` and `.hic` files without the need for re-aligning.

-After constructing the final scaffolds, HapHiC automatically generates a shell script for visualization and curation in Juicebox.
+After constructing the final scaffolds (Step 4), HapHiC automatically generates a shell script for [visualization and curation in Juicebox](#juicebox).
 Ensure that [Java](https://openjdk.org/install/) and [samtools](https://github.com/samtools/samtools) have been installed and added to `$PATH` on your system.
 Then, run the following command:

 ```bash
 # bash, not sh
 $ bash juicebox.sh
 ```

-**Notes:**
+> [!NOTE]
+>

-* Since HapHiC verion 1.0.6, there is no longer a need to manually set the scale factor in Juicebox.
+> * Since HapHiC version 1.0.6, there is no longer a need to manually set the scale factor in Juicebox.
 In addition, the saved `.review.assembly` file can now be parsed correctly by Juicebox.
-* For large genomes, it is necessary to adjust the memory settings in the juicebox.sh file for Java (e.g. set to `-Xmx64G` or higher) to avoid out-of-memory errors or to improve the execution speed.
+> * For large genomes, it is necessary to adjust the memory settings in the juicebox.sh file for Java (e.g. set to `-Xmx64G` or higher) to avoid out-of-memory errors or to improve the execution speed.

-After manual curation in Juicebox, you will obtain the modified assembly file `out_JBAT.review.assembly` .
+After manual curation in Juicebox, you will obtain the modified assembly file `out_JBAT.review.assembly`.
 To generate the final FASTA file for the scaffolds:

 ```bash
 # Generate the final FASTA file for the scaffolds